jnrpurin/jr-it-news/README.md

 ### Steps

 1.  **Set Environment Variables:**
-    Create a file named `.env` in the root directory (where `docker-compose.yml` is located) and define the essential JWT settings.
+    Create a file named `.env` in the root directory (into HackerNewsTopApi folder, where `docker-compose.yml` is located) and define the essential JWT settings.

     ```bash
     # .env file